MacsiDigital/laravel-api-client/README.md

     protected $defaultOperand = '=';
 ```

-MOst of these are self explanitory, there is a magic method attribute in there, if we return raw data than we receive the actual response without any error checking.  if we set $throwExceptionsIfRaw = true, then we still receive raw data but it will check to make sure that the return was successful and not an error.
+Most of these are self-explanatory, there is a magic method attribute in there, if we return raw data than we receive the actual response without any error checking.  if we set $throwExceptionsIfRaw = true, then we still receive raw data, but it will check to make sure the return was successful and not an error.
 If we receive an error it will throw a HttpException.
-You can also set this on teh fly by calling withExcptions() on a query.
+You can also set this on teh fly by calling with Exceptions() on a query.

 In your extended Entry model implementation you have to define a newRequest function, this is where the logic for how we 1connect will go and should return a MacsiDigital\API\Support\Factory object, which is better renamed to Client in your implementation, which will resolve the API Gateway Client.